 This harmful legislation wouldn’t just keep Black patients from getting care – it would undermine their ability to obtain full reproductive freedom.
 Too often, Planned Parenthood is the only health care provider many patients access.
 That means their care is more than just reproductive health services – Planned Parenthood connects patients with resources to improve other areas of their lives.

-Around 575,000 Latinos come to Planned Parenthood health centers annually (nearly a quarter of Planned Parenthood’s patients).
+Nearly 500,000 Latinos come to Planned Parenthood health centers annually (21% of Planned Parenthood’s patients).

 Among the nonelderly Americans on Medicaid, 18 million are Latino.